Wednesday, February 12, 2014

 February 13, 2014

 My sons are like acrobats.
-Rough and Tumble, is what I would call them if they were a traveling circus show.
+Rough and Tumble is what I would call them if they were a traveling circus show.
 They keep me entertained every moment they perform their little acts of unskilled rolling and tumbling.
-But they also give me a minor heart attack when I’m not prepared for their antics.
+But they also give me a minor heart attack when I'm unprepared for their antics.

-Raising two sons so close in age (4 and 5) is giving me gray hair quicker then I anticipated.
-Even if I am bald I know the gray is there!
-Thankfully they are keeping their father on his toes.
-The names Rough and Tumble can interchange between the both of them depending on what’s going on throughout the day.
+Raising two sons so close in age (4 and 5) is giving me gray hair quicker than I anticipated, but I am bald, so I am only assuming.
+Even if I am bald, I know the gray is there!
+Thankfully, they are keeping their father on his toes.
+Rough and Tumble can interchange depending on what's happening throughout the day.

 The boat docks are a fun place to stroll.
-But when the boys are in the bathing suits all bets are off.
-One particular day we were walking the docks in a small boat inlet, a cove of sorts, where I can moor our boat to get out and walk around the island.
+But when the boys are in the bathing suits, all bets are off.
+One particular day, we were walking the docks in a small boat inlet, a cove of sorts, where I could moor our boat to get out and walk around the island.

 The boys chase after the dogs.
-My dogs are just happy to get off the boat and on to some dry land.
+My dogs are happy to get off the boat and onto dry land.
 The first thing they want to do is pee on the first tree they see.
-Unfortunately, the dogs were nowhere near brush.
-Champ, my lab, frantically looked for place to potty but there was nothing around.
-The only tree's are across the lagoon just off the docks about 50 yards away.
+Unfortunately, the dogs were nowhere near the brush.
+Champ, my lab, frantically looked for a place to potty, but there was nothing around.
+The only trees are across the lagoon just off the docks, about 50 yards away.

-Champ began to bark as he stretched he long body close to the wood planks of the dock.
+Champ began to bark as he stretched his long body close to the wood planks of the dock.

 "Do not egg him on," I said.